masc-ucsc/docs/docs/pyrope/04-variables.md

 e = 1
   | 5
-  & 6           // compile error: use parenthesis for explicit precedence
+  & 6           // error: use parenthesis for explicit precedence

 f = (1 & 4)
   | (1 + 5)